CloudCannon/Academy/_posts/2017-02-07-jekyll-search-using-lunr-js.md

 ### Display the results

-Now we have the results we can display them in our list.
+Now we have the results we can display them in our list:

 {% raw %}
 ~~~javascript